“dirty bride”

 Sometimes she’d shove aside the canned corn in her cupboard

-Just in case one was hiding back there for her to FIND
+case one was hiding back there for her to FIND

 And if she did